Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Duality of matter and energy

 In both Quantum Field Theory (QFT) and Quantum Electrodynamics (QED) frameworks, matter and energy are unified as excitations of quantum fields.
 QFT provides a theoretical framework for understanding the wave-particle duality of both matter and energy.
-Particles, traditionally understood as the building blocks of matter, are characterized by their mass and the space they occupy.
-However, particles, like electrons, also exhibit wave-like behavior, as demonstrated in electron diffraction experiments.
+Particles, traditionally understood as the building blocks of matter, are characterised by their mass and the space they occupy.
+However, particles, like electrons, also exhibit wave-like behaviour, as demonstrated in electron diffraction experiments.
 This wave-particle duality – the ability of particles to behave both as discrete particles and as waves – reveals the interconnectedness of matter and energy.

 QED describes how excitations of the electromagnetic field, namely photons, exhibit both wave-like properties (as seen in the propagation of light) and particle-like properties (as seen in the photoelectric effect).
 Technologies like fibre optics, where light (exhibiting both wave-like and particle-like properties) is guided through optical fibres, and solar cells, which rely on the photoelectric effect (demonstrating the particle-like nature of light interacting with matter), illustrate this duality in action.